 U of T St. George and U of T Scarborough Alumni

 Students who have completed their first degree at U of T (but not U of T Mississauga) and wish to be admitted to a second undergraduate degree program must apply using U of T Internal Application.
-Students may not complete the same degree type as their first degree (HBA, HBSc, BBA, or BCom).
+Students may apply to complete the same degree type (HBA or HBSc), but are not permitted to complete a similar program area of study at U of T Mississauga that they have previously completed.

 Non-Degree students are those who are registered in degree courses, but are not progressing toward a degree.